WHAT WOULD IT BE LIKE?

 I started a training course soon after I arrived which was split up into a day a week over six weeks.* The training was pretty intense, but in a good way.
 With my previous experience, I already knew some of what we went through, but there were a lot of new ideas to pick up on.
 Obviously learning about the Hays brand is very important, and you learn about the Hays way of doing things.

 You train with people from different parts of the business, you’re all thrown in together which makes it a lot of fun too!
 Lots of role playing and group activities.
 You’re not just sat there listening to someone, you get really involved.

 After being at Hays for three months, I felt really confident.
 I’d done the training, I knew the company really well, and I could just get on with my career.
 We’re incentivised to work hard here, but it’s not ridiculous.
 I’d say that after three months I’d found the right balance.

 One of the big differences between working here and for my previous employer, was the power of the Hays brand.
 It’s very reassuring to know the scale of the company I work for, and how that can help to bring in business.

 After twelve months

-Looking back on my first year, one of the things I’d highlight is the autonomy I had to get on and do my job.
-There are no politics - you’re free to get on with what you’re paid to do.
-I’m responsible for my workload and I really feel like I run my own business here.
-My first year has been really empowering which is one of the key reasons I love working here so much.
+Looking back on my first year, the things I’d pick up on are the autonomy I have here to get on and do my job.
+There’s no politics, you’re free to get on with what you’re paid to do.
+I’m responsible for my workload, and though I might not go as far as to say I run my own business here, that does feel true to some degree.
+That’s a very empowering thing to have, and one of the key reasons I love working here so much.

-Recently some of the senior managers from Hays visited our office, including the UK Managing Director.
-They were really interested in what everyone had to say and we had many discussions about the company and how it will develop.
+Recently some of the senior managers for Hays visited our office, including the UK Managing Director.
+They were really interested in what everyone had to say, and we had a lot of discussions around the company, and how it will develop.
 We’ve been told we can email them with any feedback we have, so I might just do that.
-It’s great to have a company take so much interest in what the employees have to say.
+It’s great to have a company take so much interest in what the employers have to say.

-*The interview process and the remuneration structure at Hays varies by location.
+*The pay and commission structure at Hays varies by location.